rboics/ansible-infrastructure/README.md

 playbooks have been separated into two different subdirectories.
 README files in each subdirectory describe the contents of that subdirectory.

+The rest of this document acts as a tutorial on basic Ansible topics and provides a few example playbooks to explain these topics.

 ## What is Ansible?
 Ansible is a lightweight automation engine that utilizes OpenSSH and Python for Linux, PowerShell remoting for Windows, and the vSphere API for VMware vSphere, to carry out sets of tasks called playbooks.